-We also want to acknowledge significant contributors to harm reduction and inclusive access to mental health care, including Healing Justice London, Black Trans Fund, Keneish Dance, Skye R Tinevimbo Chirape, Dr Sidrah Muntaha, Dr Dwight Turner, Myira Khan and Camille Barton.
+We also want to acknowledge significant contributors to harm reduction and inclusive access to mental health care, including Healing Justice London, Black Trans Fund, <a href="Keneish Dance, Skye R Tinevimbo Chirape, Dr. Sidrah Muntaha, Janine Francois and Camille Barton.
 There are many others, but these practitioners have directly supported, inspired and collaborated with the authors.

 We acknowledge that in practice there is no-one-size-fits all approach when it comes to diversity.
-This toolkit demonstrates core ideas and suggestions for best practice, endeavouring to support everyone involved with psychological therapies training to be more comfortable in managing and working with racial and cultural difference.
+This toolkit demonstrates core ideas and suggestions for best practice, endeavouring to support everyone involved with psychological therapies training to be more comfortable in managing and working within racial and cultural diversity.